rpglab/Battery-Degradation-Neural-Network-Codes-Datasets/README.md

 * 'DNN.py' is designed to train a deep neural network model to predict the battery degradation value.
 * 'BatteryData_Sample.xlsx' is a sample battery data that collected processed from matlab. which is also the input for the 'readtestdata_size.py'
 * 'readtestdata_size.py' is designed to process the data from the excel and pack the data into x_sample,y_sample,x_test,y_test.
 * 'x_sample.npy, y_sample.npy, x_test.npy, y_test.npy' are the tranining datas already attached.
-Normally it is the output of 'readtestdata_size.py'
+Normally it is the output of 'readtestdata_size.py'.
+These four files are too large to be uploaded here.
+Please download them here: https://figshare.com/articles/dataset/Microgrid_Optimal_Energy_Scheduling_with_Battery_Degradation/21959582/1

 ### Environment (Python packages)